Introduction to Graph Neural Networks for Machine Learning Engineers: Experiments

-Edge homophily and the signal-to-noise ratio (SNR) of node features are two measures of complexity in an attributed graph.
-Edge homophily is the fraction of edges that connects two nodes of the same class \cite{zhu2020beyond}.
-SNR is a measure of node features, where roughly speaking, it is the squared distance between the mean of each class compared to the variance within each class.
-Specifically, let $C$ be the node classes, and for each class $i \in C$, let $F_i$ be the node features of class $i$.
-Define the signal $S = \{\textrm{Mean}(F_i) - \textrm{Mean}(F_j)\}_{i, j \in C}$.
-Then
+Homophily and the signal-to-noise ratio (SNR) of node features are two measures of complexity in an attributed graph.
+We use a Fisher-type version of SNR to measure the separation of node features when they are grouped by node classes.
+Suppose there are $C$ node classes, and for each class $c \in \{1, \ldots, C\}$, and let $\Sigma_w$ be the pooled within-class covariance To keep $\Sigma_w$ well-conditioned, we use a shrunk covariance $\Sigma_w^{(\alpha)}$, for small $\alpha$, and define SNR by